 6. Will I Like This Product?

-- Prominently displayed customer reviews which show when they are from people who bought the product on the site.
+- Prominently displayed customer reviews, which show they are from people who bought the product on the site.

 - Links to other popular related products.

-- links to the products people actually bought when looking at the same product
+- Links to products people actually bought when looking at the same product.

-If your site also includes video product reviews then this helps too.
+If your site also includes video product reviews, this helps, too.

 Online Shopping Fears for Convenience Shoppers